 Making the Decision to Stop Being Partisan

-Now we go on with five decisions from having thought about these nine points of this uncommon Mahayana type of equanimity.
+Now, we go on with five decisions from having thought about these nine points of this uncommon Mahayana type of equanimity.
 Each of the five is correlated with a verse from The Guru Puja.
-The first decision is: “I shall stop being partisan.”
-In terms of this, whether we look from the relative point of view or deepest point of view, there’s no reason to consider some beings as close and others as far.
-So we make the firm decision that I shall stop being partisan.
-I shall rid myself of feelings of partiality with which I reject some and welcome others, because if we have this partisan point of view it certainly causes problems; whereas regarding everyone as equal is the road that the Buddhas have followed.
+The first decision is, “I shall stop being partisan.”
+In terms of this, whether we look from the relative point of view or the deepest point of view, there’s no reason to consider some beings as close and others as far.
+So, we make the firm decision that we shall stop being partisan.
+We shall rid ourselves of feelings of partiality with which we reject some and welcome others, because if we have this partisan point of view, it certainly causes problems; whereas regarding everyone as equal is the road that the Buddhas have followed.

 If we look at the verse from The Guru Puja that’s associated with this practice, then what we find in the verse is that it’s referring to equalizing self and others, rather than looking at the equality of all others.
-So if we are looking at just me, myself, then that’s another way of understanding being partisan; whereas if we develop a non-partisan attitude then we are working for the benefit of everyone, which would include ourselves.
-Like if we are in some sort of disaster, if we think of an environmental disaster, it’s not just my problem, it’s everybody’s problem – and I am part of everybody.
+If we are looking at just us, ourselves, then that’s another way of understanding being partisan, whereas if we develop a non-partisan attitude, then we are working for the benefit of everyone, which would include ourselves.
+Like if we are in some sort of disaster, if we think of an environmental disaster, it’s not just “my” problem, it’s everybody’s problem, and we are part of everybody.